-Ben Rubin assists clients on a variety of complex land use and eminent domain related matters, including matters dealing with the Federal and State Endangered Species Act, the Federal Telecommunications Act of 1996, the California Environmental Quality Act, the California Coastal Act, the California Permit Streamlining Act, and the Federal and State Constitutions.
-These matters generally involve federal and state permitting issues, local zoning variances, environmental planning, right-to-take challenges, valuation of property interests, orders for prejudgment possession, and loss of business goodwill.
+Ben Rubin assists developers, public agencies, landowners, and corporate clients on a variety of complex land use and eminent domain related matters, including matters dealing with the Federal and State Endangered Species Act, the Federal Telecommunications Act of 1996, the National Environmental Policy Act, the National Historic Preservation Act, the Federal Toxic Substances Control Act, the California Hazardous Waste Control Act, the California Environmental Quality Act, the California Coastal Act, the California Permit Streamlining Act, and the Federal and State Constitutions.
+These matters generally involve federal and state permitting issues, local zoning issues and variances, environmental planning and compliance, right-to-take challenges, valuation of property interests, orders for prejudgment possession, and loss of business goodwill.
 Mr. Rubin also has experience assisting property owners and businesses with lease disputes and breach of contract claims.

 Prior to joining Nossaman in 2007, Mr. Rubin was a law clerk to the Honorable Andrew J. Guilford, United States District Judge.
 He also served as an intern for the Honorable Patrick J. Walsh, United States Magistrate Judge.